SynfiniDLT/daml-tokenization-toolkit/README.md

 ## Asset and party configuration of the demo

-This repository comes with a demo that demonstrates how the wallet can be used by investors, issuers and other parties.
+This repository comes with a demo that demonstrates how the wallet can be used by investors, issuers and other parties, as shown in the above videos.
+This section explains the configuration of the UI, users and parties.

-### Asset/Account support

-1. The demo onboards multiple issuers: a stable coin issuer, a fund issuer, an ESG asset issuer and a "Soul-bound token" issuer.
-1. The demo supports investors to create multiple accounts through offer contracts created by the custodian.
-1. The demo supports DvP settlements amongst asset issuer, investor and other parties.

 ### UI User profile